About WinterStar Farm and WinterStarz Alaskan Malamutes

 enjoys working on our many farm projects, gardening, cross country skiing, and

-conformation and rally classes.
+conformation, rally and agility classes.
 She also designed and maintains this website, and has learned these skills the hard way!